 Norfolk Smokefree Generation Fund

-The Norfolk Smokefree Generation Fund has been made possible by Norfolk County Council Public Health through funding from the Government’s Smokefree Generation Plans, to support smokers aged 18+ in their community to access stop smoking support and increase the number of quit attempts made.
+This second year of the Norfolk Smokefree Generation Fund has been made possible by Norfolk County Council Public Health through funding from the Government’s Smokefree Generation Plans, to support smokers aged 18+ in their community to access stop smoking support and increase the number of quit attempts made.
 The funding can also be used to support pathways and drive capacity within the system.

-Grants of up to £9,000 are available to provide funding for voluntary, community and social enterprise (VCSE) sector organisations working in Norfolk.
+Grants of up to £10,000 are available to provide funding for voluntary, community and social enterprise (VCSE) sector organisations working in Norfolk.
 We are encouraging groups to apply who are committed to supporting the reduction in smoking rates in Norfolk and working with one or more of the following communities:

 • Social housing tenants